 • The number of solar panels you need = the total amount of power you need for devices daily ÷ the total power generated by one panel daily.

-• So, in this case, the number of solar panels you need = 900 ÷ 300 = 3 solar panels.
+• So, in this case, you need the number of solar panels = 900 ÷ 300 = 3.

 Theoretically, you need 3 solar panels.
 But to account for power losses due to various factors, you can get at least 4 or more solar panels instead of 3.